Smiles from the threshold of the year to come,

 Dr Brennan will address the topic of Mental Health and happiness in Ireland.
 He will argue that the maintenance of positive mental health is a key factor in the achievement of happiness.
 He will also stress the importance of the development of mental health services that are accessible, responsive and not stigmatised.

-4:15pm Dr Michael O’Sullivan, Associate Professor, School of Dental Science, Trinity College
+Associate Professor in Restorative Dentistry, School of Dental Science, Trinity College

 Dr O’Sullivan will speak about “Smiles” and will focus on how central a person’s smile is to them, how it affects social interactions and how other people perceive them.
 In modern society a lot of values are attached to facial appearance and the data of how cruelly we criticise dental abnormalities is quite surprising.
 Much subconscious prejudging is completed by all of us based on smiles which influence what we think of the person we are interacting with – this extends from attractiveness to IQ to the ability to obtain employment.
 And this is all based on a first appearance glance.
 The lecture will examine this relationship.

-Event is open to the public, no booking required
+- This FREE event is open to the public.
+No booking required

 ‘Medicine in Trinity College Dublin, An Illustrated History’, by Professor Davis Coakley, Published by Trinity College Dublin, 2014